 Once again, doing all the setting up of line, rig and kite was sweaty work.
 The temperature turned out to be just below 35 degrees C at the time.

-Lifter: The Multi-Dowel Barn Door kite.
+Lifter: The 2.4m (8ft) span Multi-Dowel Barn Door kite, which is one of the designs in the e-book up the top there.
 I plain forgot to attach drogues to steady the kite's motion.
 But with launching so marginal today, it was perhaps for the better.
 Even so, the kite descended right to the grass before I could ready the camera for its second sequence of shots.

 KAP Rig: Bamboo skewer cradle, suspended from a Half-Picavet line.
 Camera pointing down-wind, with direction adjusted between flights to capture the entire reservoir.
 Perhaps other wind directions would allow just two photos to capture the entire extent of the water.